digaodev/frontend-nanodegree-feedreader/README.md

 Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!

+## How to run the project
+The games has no dependencies.
+If you want to run it locally, just clone or download it and open the index.html file in your browser.
+The page will load the Jasmine tests for the feedreader at the bottom of the page.

 ## What was done

 The challenge was to write tests against an existing codebase for a FeedReader app.
 Tests were done using Jasmine and they checked the business logic, event handling and DOM manipulation.